Laboratories of Democracy: Transformational Festivals as Activist Spaces

-Morena Duwe, a journalist who covers music festivals for Uproxx Media, has a theory for why young people are drawn to this new type of event.
+Morena Duwe, a freelance journalist, has a theory for why young people are drawn to this new type of event.
 “The millennial age group identity is tied to some sort of cause they should accomplish,” she said.

 Duwe recently collaborated on an Eventbrite study that supports her explanation.
 It found that 89 percent of millennials have attended a live event in the past year and that 79 percent are more likely to go to a music event if it is tied to creating positive change.
 Duwe explained that with respect to music festivals, hedonism has given way to “partying with a purpose.”

 For transformational festivals, such as Beloved, that purpose is no smaller than finding a radically different way to live.
 In an interview with The Politic, Elliot Rasenick, founder of Beloved, described his endeavor as a “great opportunity for a social experiment, to create a community and create new ideas in how that community functions together.”

 Beloved began with a vision to combine two different communities: the older generations that were attending more spiritual events and the younger generations looking to connect at music festivals.
 Rasenick realized that these two groups were really looking for the same thing: a deeper connection with the divine and the possibility of creating a lasting, improved community.